srimanthteja/linux-basics-course/docs/05-Working-With-Shell-Part-II/04-IO-Redirection.md

 ## Command Line Pipes

+redirecting data to a file later to be consumed by another command can be hard....

 Command Line Pipes allow the linking of multiple commands.
 - In simple terms, pipes allows the first commands standard output to be used as the standard input for the second command.
 - The pipes are defined using vertical bar symbol (|).